lee-CS/admin/pa2/php/README.md

   For example, if your group ports for pa1 are `5697`  `6697`, your ports for pa2 are `5897` and `6897`

-  When you do this, you will have to modify two lines of httpd.conf under conf folder.
+  When you do this, you will have to modify four lines of httpd.conf under conf folder.

   For example, if your group ports for pa1 are `5697`  `6697` The orginal line 43&44 in httpd.conf: `Listen 5697` `Listen 6697`
 should change into `Listen 5897` `Listen 6897`
+Also line 368 & 375 need change.

 Finally, run `httpd -f /var/www/html/GROUPNAME/admin/PA2FOLDER/php/conf/httpd.conf -k start`